Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's aggregation of ATO data for financial year 2022 shows Trigg - North Beach - Watermans Bay had a median taxpayer income of $67,313 and an average income of $106,700.
-Nationally, these figures place the area in the top percentile.
+AreaSearch's aggregation of ATO data for financial year 2022 shows Trigg - North Beach - Watermans Bay SA2 had a median taxpayer income of $67,313 and an average income of $106,700.
+Nationally, these figures are in the top percentile.
 In Greater Perth, the median is $58,380 and the average is $78,020.
-By September 2025, adjusted for Wage Price Index growth of 14.2%, estimated incomes are approximately $76,871 (median) and $121,851 (average).
-According to the 2021 Census, income rankings in Trigg - North Beach - Watermans Bay fall between the 84th and 84th percentiles nationally.
-The largest income segment comprises 28.6% earning over $4,000 weekly, with 40.8% exceeding $3,000 weekly.
-After housing costs, residents retain 86.7% of their income.
+By September 2025, adjusted for Wage Price Index growth of 14.2%, estimated incomes would be approximately $76,871 (median) and $121,851 (average).
+According to 2021 Census figures, Trigg - North Beach - Watermans Bay ranks between the 83rd and 84th percentiles nationally for household, family, and personal incomes.
+The largest income bracket consists of 28.6% earning $4,000 or more weekly (2,499 residents).
+Higher earners make up a substantial presence at 40.8%, indicating strong purchasing power within the community.
+After housing costs, residents retain 86.7% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income